 Rug preservation - A pad can extend the life of your rug substantially because they will prevent the rug fibers from being flattened or compressed.
 The rug pad also prevents excessive wear to the back of the rug that can occur when the rug rubs against the hard floor surface.
 This is especially important with hand-knotted rugs, as the knots are on the back of the rug and need to be protected.

-Comfort - Adding a pad increases the thickness of the rug giving a plush under foot.
+Comfort - Adding a pad increases the thickness of the rug giving a plush underfoot.

 Types of Rug Pad

-Polyvinyl-Based (PVC) - Most lower cost pads have a PVC composition and have not been analyzed for non-toxic content or VOC emissions.
+Polyvinyl-based (PVC) - Most lower cost pads have a PVC composition and have not been analyzed for non-toxic content or VOC emissions.
 These budget pads can react with the polyurethane finish which can potentially permanently discolor the floor.

 Synthetic Latex - Performs well in the short term.
 Clay fillers are often blended with the latex which reduces manufacturing costs; however, Clay has a tendency to dry out leaving behind a pile of rubber flakes.

 100% Natural Rubber – At a medium price range, 100% rubber pads are made from rubber tree sap which is eco-friendly and a safer alternative to the petro-based PVC for indoor air quality.
-True rubber pads offers non-stick grip to the flooring surface.
+True rubber pads offer non-stick grip to the flooring surface.

 100% Felt Pads - Excellent option for adding cushion to your rug.
 This pad will work best on larger rugs which would anchor the pad as it lacks the grip of rubber.
-This material is offers the highest density and best underfoot comfort.
+This material offers the highest density and best underfoot comfort.
 Often made from recycled materials these can also be an eco-friendly option.